matsonkepson/matsonkepson.github.io/content/blog/post000-how-to-setup-custom-domain-with-github-pages-and-static-hugo-website/index.md

 ---

+The entire process is detailed in this [official GitHub Pages documentation](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site).

+I am describing it prior to repository deployment because DNS changes can take up to 24 hours to propagate!

 If you have your own domain registered already, inside your DNS settings point the A/AAAA or an ALIAS record of the origin **@** to the following IP addresses:

 ```bash